 office is committed to hiring the most qualified trial, investigative

 and appellate attorneys.

-The DA's Office is NO LONGER accepting applications for the hiring class of 2014.
+The DA’s Office is now accepting applications for the September 2015 hiring class.

 (Applications from Admitted Attorneys practicing in excess of 3 years are accepted year-round.)

 APPLYING FOR AN ASSISTANT DISTRICT ATTORNEY POSITION

 Applicants for an Assistant District Attorney position must submit the following to the